-Changes To Note
+Election To Claim the Foreign Tax Credit Without Filing Form 1116

-Election not to file Form 1116.
-You may be eligible to elect to claim your foreign tax credit on Form 1040, line 46, without regard to the foreign tax credit limitation, and without filing Form 1116.
-This election is not available to estates or trusts.

-To qualify for this election, you must meet ALL of the following conditions:
+You may be able to claim the foreign tax credit without filing Form 1116.
+This election is available only if you meet all of the following conditions:

-- All your foreign source gross income was from the "passive income" category (including most interest and dividends).
+- All your foreign source gross income was from the "passive income" category (which includes most interest and dividends).
 The passive income category is generally described on page 3.
-However, for this purpose only, passive income includes (1) income subject to the special rule for high-taxed income described on page 4; (2) income that would be passive except that it is also described in another category; and (3) certain export financing interests.
+However, for this purpose only, passive income includes (a) income subject to the special rule for high-taxed income described beginning on page 4; (b) income that would be passive except that it is also described in another category; and (c) certain export financing interest.
 See Pub.
-514 for details. - All the income and any foreign taxes paid on it was reported to you on a qualified payee statement (e.g., Form 1099-INT, Form 1099-DIV, or similar substitute statement). - Your total creditable foreign taxes are not more than \$300 (\$600 if married filing a joint return).
+514, Foreign Tax Credit for Individuals, for details. - All the income and any foreign taxes paid on it were reported to you on a qualified payee statement (e.g., Form 1099-INT, Form 1099-DIV, or similar substitute statement). - Your total creditable foreign taxes are not more than \$300 (\$600 if married filing a joint return).